 If one of your employees decides to adopt a child, they may need to take unpaid adoption related leave.
-They can ask for this as long as they have worked for you at least 12 months and they will be the primary carer.
+They can ask for this as long as they have worked for you at least 12 months before the date of adoption and they will be the primary carer.

 The child has to be under 16, not a child of the employee or their spouse/de facto and not have lived with the employee for six months or more on the date of placement.
 The employee can take up to 12 months of unpaid adoption leave.
 They can then ask for a further 12 months and you can only refuse on reasonable business grounds.